-How to Make a Strawberry Gimlet or Strawberry Limeade
+How to Make a Strawberry Gimlet

-This strawberry gimlet is the drink you need on those warm summer evenings that call for sweet, refreshing cocktails.
-These are the drinks my kiddo looks at and asks for one of her own.
-Luckily this strawberry simple syrup can either be turned into a strawberry gimlet with gin or into a virgin strawberry limeade by adding soda water.
+These are the drinks my kiddo looks at longingly.
+Luckily, the strawberry simple syrup can either be turned into a strawberry gimlet with gin or into a virgin strawberry limeade by adding soda water.

 The classic gimlet was a very sweet drink made with equal amounts of gin and lime cordial.
 Over the years, cocktails have become less sweet as tastes have changed.
 The gimlet is now considered one of the classic sour cocktails like the margarita or daiquiri.